Culture

-It’s been a successful week for Norwegian jockey William Buick.
-On Tuesday he won the King’s Stand aboard Blue Point, and on Friday he brought Old Persian to victory in the King Edward VII Stakes.
-Earlier this month Buick gave trainer Charlie Appleby his first Epsom Derby win on Masar…
+It has been a successful week for William Buick.
+On Tuesday he won the King’s Stand on Blue Point, and on Friday he rode Old Persian to victory in the King Edward VII Stakes.
+Earlier this month, Buick gave Charlie Appleby his first Epsom Derby win with Masar…

 Xander Brett

-William Buick is one of Great Britain’s star jockeys.
+William Buick is one of Britain’s star jockeys.
 That he’s an extraordinary rider, everyone knows.
-That he’s Norwegian, however, is a fact few people know.
-Born in Oslo, his mother, Maria, was a dressage rider and his father, Walter, was Scandinavian champion jockey eight times.
+Of the fact he grew up in Norway, few are aware.
+Buick’s mother, Maria, was a dressage rider.
+His father, Walter, was Scandinavian champion jockey eight times.
 Buick rode out every morning before school, spending summer holidays in the UK, at the yards of Marcus Tregoning, Reg Hollinshed and Andrew Balding.
 As soon as he could, he left secondary education, joining Balding’s yard full-time.

-August 2006 was the first time we saw Buick, aged eighteen, on the track, and he had his first win a month later (aboard Bank on Benny at Salisbury).
-Before 2006 was out he’d had ten wins.
-In 2008, he was awarded a Leger Award for Best Apprentice Jockey and, over the next nine years, Buick won a Queen Anne, a St Leger, an Irish Derby and an Irish Oaks in quick succession.
-Surely, with such passion for the sport, he was destined to leave Scandinavia as soon as he could?
+August 2006 was the first time we saw Buick, aged eighteen, on the track.
+He had his first win a month later (aboard Bank On Benny at Salisbury).
+Before 2006 was out, Buick had ten wins under his belt.
+In 2008, he was joint champion apprentice.
+Over the next nine years, Buick would go on to take a Queen Anne, a St Leger, an Irish Derby and an Irish Oaks.
+Surely, with such passion, he was destined to leave Scandinavia as soon as he could.
 Norway has just one flat racecourse.
-Britain forty.
-Prize money for Norway’s biggest race, the Norsk Derby, is just £46,566.
-For the Epsom Derby it’s £1,500,500.
-Spectator figures for the Norsk Derby sit around 8,000.
-At Epsom they’re 150,000 (plus another 1,800,000 on television).

-Norwegian racing is, undoubtedly, a niche sport, and certainly too niche for Buick.
-But Scandinavian racing more generally is a niche world that holds its own.
-Denmark, Norway and Sweden all have their own jockey clubs, and all three their own derby: Denmark’s is held at Klampenborg, in northern Copenhagen, Norway’s at Øvrevoll in Oslo, and Sweden’s (on all-weather) at Jägersro, in the suburbs of Malmö.
-In fact, racing in Scandinavia goes as far back as 1770, when Caroline Mathilde, an English princess married off to Christian VII of Denmark (her first cousin) arranged small, exclusive, race meetings near Copenhagen.
-Soon after, following what Nick Elsass, chairman of the Danish Jockey Club, calls “a minor Danish revolution”, they were abandoned.
+Norwegian racing is a niche world.
+Too niche, certainly, for Buick.
+But Scandinavian racing more generally is a niche that holds its own.
+Denmark, Norway and Sweden all have their own racing authorities, and all three their own Derby: Denmark’s is held at Klampenborg, in northern Copenhagen, Norway’s at Øvrevoll in Oslo, and Sweden’s (on dirt) at Jägersro, in the suburbs of Malmö.
+In fact, racing in Denmark goes as far back as 1770, when Caroline Mathilde, an English princess married off to Christian VII of Denmark (her first cousin) arranged small, exclusive, race meetings near Copenhagen.
+Soon after, following what Nick Elsass, chairman of the Dansk Galop, calls “a minor Danish revolution”, they were abandoned.
 To bear children (not easy with your first cousin) Caroline Mathilde had continued an affair with the king’s physician, Johann Friedrich Struensee.
 As Struensee overtook King Christian as de facto ruler, the court decided to execute him and exile Caroline to Hanover.

-Successive monarchs were uninterested in carrying on her passion, so there was a gap in meetings for well over fifty years.
+Successive monarchs showed little interest in carrying on her passion, and there was thus a gap in meetings for well over fifty years.
 Finally, in the late 1820s, racing was held again at Nørre Fælled in the centre of the capital.
 In 1870, it moved out of town to Jægersobrg Dyrehave, where the present-day Klampenborg racecourse was inaugurated in 1910.
-Klampenborg now hosts twenty five meetings a year, sharing the cards with a further four trotting courses: one in nearby Charlottenlund, one in Aarhus, one in Odense and one in Aalborg.
-Horses come from all over Scandinavia – the Dansk Derby, Nick Elsass tells me, is restricted to horses born in Norway, Sweden or Denmark – but few are trained elsewhere.
-Though Queen Margarethe is a regular visitor, Elsass describes the meetings as casual.
+Danish racing also shares three courses with trotting: one in Aarhus, one in Odense, and one in Aalborg.
+Competition arrives from all over Scandinavia, though the Dansk Derby, says Nick Elsass, is restricted to horses foaled in Norway, Sweden or Denmark.
+Though Queen Margarethe is the course’s patron, Elsass describes Klampenborg’s meetings as casual.
 “There’s no formal dress code,” he explains, “though people dress up a bit for Lady’s Day in September.”

 “There’s no formal dress code,” says Dansk Galop chairman, Nick Elsass, “though people dress up a bit for Lady’s Day in September.”

-The Svenskt Grand National, held at Strömsholm, near Västerås, is Scandinavia’s biggest steeplechase, attracting an audience of over 4,000 each year.
-The Svensk Derby, too, is often held up to be Scandinavia’s leading flat race, and winners of the Stockholm Cup include British-bred Collier Hill and French-bred Labirinto.
-Sweden also hosts a couple of mixed Arabian days at Blommeröd Stud near Lund, plans to build a new course in Gothenburg are underway and, to the delight of thousands of spectators, the traditional ‘Nationaldagsgaloppen’, held annually in Ladugårdsgärdet, central Stockholm, remains a permanent fixture in the calendar.
+The Svenskt Grand National, held at Strömsholm, near Västerås, attracts an audience of over 4,000 each year.
+Winners of the G3 Stockholm Cup, meanwhile, include Collier Hill and Labirinto.
+There’s also a turf-only racecourse at Gothenburg.
+And, to the delight of thousands, the traditional ‘Nationaldagsgaloppen’, held annually at a temporary circuit in Gärdet park, central Stockholm, remains a permanent calendar fixture.

 One Danish official summed up the state of Scandinavian racing when they said “the Norwegians have the money, the Swedes the races and the Danes the jockeys.”
 Sweden’s races are increasingly respected, and Norway has both good sponsors and ambitious owners.
-Danish racing, too, though it could benefit from more investment, has produced some top riders – Nicholas Cordrey, for example, who rode seven firsts in 2000.
-Wido Neuroth, perennially Norway’s champion trainer, was, in 1999, the only trainer to win Scandinavia’s triple crown for thirty-seven years (varying terrains make getting all three derbies an almost impossible feat).
-A year later, he was the first Scandinavian trainer to take a horse, Pretty Girl, abroad, coming second in the Tattersalls Houghton Stakes at Newmarket.
+Danish racing, too, has produced some top riders.

 Bonus: Swedish Jockey Ulrika Holmquist in Conversation